marykebbert/marykebbert/README.md

 - **App conversion rate and purchases report:** At my internship, I also worked with the company's databases in dBeaver to pull a report on their app's customer conversion rate on a market and affiliate level.
 Working with more senior members of the team, I wrote complex SQL queries to extract the necessary information.
 - **Predictive modeling for house prices:** Using Python, I developed a machine learning model to predict house prices using this Kaggle dataset, achieving an $R^2$ of 94.5% and winning top place in my class for the best model.
 - **Longitudinal study of PM exposure in children inside the house:** Using R, I analyzed data from a longitudinal study of children's exposure to particulate matter and found that the tradition method of stationary PM measurements is insufficient for capturing the true exposure and that the type of activity is effects the amount of PM exposure depending on the child.

-### What I'm Looking for

-I am always looking for new challenges and opportunities to apply my skills and learn new things.
-Whether it's a new project, collaboration, or job opportunity, I am excited to explore new possibilities.

-### Get in Touch

-If you're interested in working together or just want to chat about data science, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/mary-ebbert/).
-I'd love to connect with you!